 About the author

 Anna Maria Kambourakis is a Massachusetts native.
-She studied wine in Chicago where she also became a Certified Sommelier.
-She has been active in the Greek wine industry for many years and is its biggest cheerleader.
-In 2013, she took the giant leap to move to her ancestral home of Crete where she owns Chania Wine Tours.
-She has established herself as a leader of wine tourism on the island.
-She delights in sharing wine stories with her guests on her tours and to the world through her writing.
-Follow their Facebook and Instagram pages.
+In Chicago, she studied wine and became a Certified Sommelier.
+Anna Maria has been active in the Greek wine industry for many years and is its biggest cheerleader.
+In 2013, she took the giant leap to move to her ancestral home of Crete.
+There, she owns Chania Wine Tours and has established herself as a leader of wine tourism on the island.
+Anna Maria delights in sharing wine stories with her guests on her tours and to the world through her writing.
+For more wine and food pairing tips, follow her new blog Unraveling Wine.

 Will you Support The Pappas Post for as little as the cost of a cup of coffee per month?